 - We will meet in the parking lot of the Holiday Inn & Suites Phoenix Airport at 6:45 am to load gear and head for the Canyon at 7:00 am.

-- Arrive at the South Rim by 11:30 am.
-While participants can stretch their legs, the trip leaders and instructor will prepare our classroom for our first session.
-This will be a working lunch, so we will take pre-orders and have them ready when we meet in Kiva Room at Thunderbird Lodge.
+- Arrive in Tusayan by 11:30 am.
+While participants can stretch their legs, the trip leaders and instructor will prepare our classroom for our first session which includes a working lunch.

 - You will receive a set of digital “Lightroom Goodies” to be loaded on your laptop.